RikkuX491/SE-NYC-TEMPLATE-Phase-1/README.md

-# SE-LIVE-TEMPLATE - Phase 1 - JavaScript
+# SE-NYC-TEMPLATE - Phase 1 - JavaScript
 ## Phase Level Objectives
 - [ ] Understand the fundamentals of JavaScript as a language, including functions and scope
 - [ ] Use data types and data structures to solve problems in JavaScript